Dealing With Water Damage After a House Fire

 Don’t Forget Seals

-The seals around appliances and items like bathtubs and toilets will be weakened if water has been standing in your residence or place of work for a long time.
+Standing water in your residence or workplace for an extended period will weaken the seals around appliances, bathtubs, and toilets.
 You run the danger of severe injury if these seals crack or come loose.

 Examine each seal, take out any that are broken, and fix with caulk.